semicircle/gocors/README.md

 }
 ```

-For any http.Handler x, replace it with c.Handler(x), then the handler will have the ability of handling CORS support.
+For any `http.Handler` x, just replace it with `c.Handler(x)`, then the handler will have the ability of handling CORS request.

 ###### More:

-All the features described in this (article)[http://www.html5rocks.com/en/tutorials/cors/] and a TL;DR (version)[http://www.html5rocks.com/static/images/cors_server_flowchart.png]
+All the features described in this article[www.html5rocks.com/en/tutorials/cors/] and a TL;DR version[http://www.html5rocks.com/static/images/cors_server_flowchart.png]

 So, all the 'Access-Control' parameters can be set by this: